Solana Mascot (LUMIO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Solana Mascot Historical Price

-According to the latest data gathered on Solana Mascot live price page, the current price of Solana Mascot is 0USD.
-The circulating supply of Solana Mascot(LUMIO) is 999.78M LUMIO , giving it a market capitalization of $28.52K.
+According to the latest data gathered on Solana Mascot live price page, the current price of Solana Mascot is 0.00002812USD.
+The circulating supply of Solana Mascot(LUMIO) is 999.78M LUMIO , giving it a market capitalization of $28.12K.

 The Solana Mascot Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LUMIO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.